StarbaseCo/starbase-platform-smart-contracts/README.md

 * TokenSale.sol

 This contract is where the fundraising occurs.
-For it to work as expected, the ownership from the deployed TokenFactory contract needs to be passed on to `TokenSale`.
+For it to work as expected, the ownership from the deployed CompanyToken contract needs to be passed on to `TokenSale`.
 This is accomplished via the `transferOwnership` function found in the zeppelin-solidity's `Ownable.sol` contract.

 In order for investors to participate in the crowdsale using the `TokenSale` contract, they need firstly to approve the transfer of STARs from them to the `TokenSale` contract.
 For this, the investor must call the `approve` function from the STAR token contract thus passing the number of STAR tokens it approves to `TokenSale` so it manages STARs for them during the token purchase event.